Berlin Tourism, Berlin Walking Tours, Berlin City Tours

 Jewish Berlin

 We are proud to offer thematic city tours which deal with the dramatic and varied history of Jewish life in Berlin, which will provide a fascinating overview of over 300 years of the history of the Jewish community in the city.
-Highlights of this tour include visits to the Great Synagogue in Oranienburger Strasse, the Jewish Museum, and the Holocaust-Memorial.
+Highlights of this tour include visits to the New Synagogue in Oranienburger Strasse, the Jewish Museum, and the Holocaust-Memorial.

 Architec-Tours